alpeshkumar9/PDF2AI/README.md

 ## Features

 - PDF Text Extraction: Extract text from any given page of a PDF document.
+- Embedding Vector: Store the extracted text into embedding vector form in a vector datbase.
 - ChatGPT-Powered Responses: Generate answers to questions based on the content of a specified page in the PDF document.
 - Web-Based Interface: The application is accessible through a web interface, allowing for easy interaction and use.